homezhan/artoolkit-docs/Unity/unity_getting_started.md

 ##Scene Setup
 ARToolKit allows for dynamic AR scenes with more than one marker in Unity.
 All marker content can live in the same layer, and relations between content attached to different markers (e.g. physics) is easy to understand.
 The following three components work together to create an AR scene:

--   ARController - Manages the overall initialisation, setup, running and shutdown of ARToolKit.
+-   ARController - Manages the overall initialization, setup, running and shutdown of ARToolKit.
 Singleton.
 -   AROrigin - Represents the center of the ARToolKit world and is the root of the scene.
 Normally can be placed at {0, 0, 0}.
 -   ARTrackedObject - Represents the marker as tracked in space.
 Content relevant to the marker will be attached to this parent.
 -   ARCamera - Associates a Unity Camera to the AR content.
 Allows it to be rendered.